So you want to go to Everest Base Camp and want to know how much it will cost?

 Booking a trek/tour online with a private company is probably the more costly way of arranging a trek to Everest Base Camp.
 Here's my list of recommended Nepal trekking tours

-- Prices generally include: permits, round trip flights from Kathmandu to Lukla, accommodation, meals.
+- Prices generally include: permits, round trip flights from Kathmandu to Lukla, accommodation, meals - unfortunately in recent years many also omit these too so price look lower.

 - Prices won't include: travel insurance, visa fees, trekking equipment.